-When seeking a personal injury attorney, first verify if the attorney holds a license that allows them to practice law in your state.
+When seeking an injury lawyer, first verify if the attorney holds a license that allows them to practice law in your state.
 Next, it is crucial to read law firm evaluations and confirm that previous clients have positively interacted with your candidates.

-Ensure the personal injury attorney you hire has both expertise and a track record of winning cases comparable to yours.
+Ensure the personal injury lawyer you hire has both expertise and a track record of winning cases comparable to yours.